dckntm/upbad/README.md

 ## How to install dependencies
-They can be installed with command run in python terminal **-m pip install -r requirements.txt**
+They can be installed with command run in python terminal

 	$ -m pip install -r requirements.txt